Let us know if you agree to cookies

 Failure at any time by a Board member to disclose information about their personal or professional history or conduct, which could cause embarrassment or bring us into disrepute, would constitute a serious breach of this Code.

-If this policy isn’t followed, the most appropriate course of action will be agreed between the policy owner and the Head of People and Development, dependent on the circumstances.
+If this policy isn’t followed, the most appropriate course of action will be agreed between the policy owner and the Chair, dependent on the circumstances.

 4. Roles and responsibilities